Space to Create. Room to Grow. Opportunities to Connect.

 The Mill was the brain(and heart)child of Amber Cronin and Erin Fowler, who co-founded the organisation as a connection between their areas of practice - dance and visual art.

-The Mill is led by a small group of dedicated doers, committed to providing opportunities in their home state.
+The Mill is led by a small but capable group of dedicated doers, committed to providing opportunities in their home state.
+Since its inception, the team has steadily grown and shifted in parallel to The Mill's aspirations and programs.

-They are supported by a wonderful board of arts workers and enthusiasts.
+They are supported by a wonderful volunteer board of arts workers, professionals and enthusiasts.